Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 4. Watch videos in browser without lag, HW acceleration?
 5. Record videos at all?
 Have video calls?
 6. Does GPS work?
 (TODO test me)

+Apps:

+1. Fix Signal-Desktop build so it is packaged as .deb instead of binary.
+Or at least add a shortcut so it is easy to launch said binary (how?).
+(See seprate file on building signal)